 When designing a narrative for a game, we have to remember that Actions, not Words, are the strongest way to express a story.

 The player isn't there to read or listen.

 So when it comes to a game, the Narrative Designer must think in Actions, first and foremost.
 Rather than telling the player a story, we are asking a player to take certain actions so that they will understand the story.
 The ND's job is to add the story context, the name of the monster, how they became a monster, why they need to be defeated, what the player will gain from the Win in story terms.
 Level Designers create Bosses and Loot Drops.
 Narrative Designers create Villains and Emotional Payoffs.

 It's a difficult concept to describe...in words.
 Luckily, this short film by Sebas and Clim does a great job of showing how simple Actions have the power to express the most subtle and nuanced of Words.
 It's up to a narrative designer to describe the "story experience" the player will have, to convey it to the game designer through documents and diagrams so that mechanics and story can be integrated into a fun and fulfilling game.

 Once upon a time, 'writers' were brought in near the end of the game to script dialogue and supply in-game text.
 Yes, Story was a bit of an afterthought.
 A cherry on top.

 Thankfully, this is changing.
-Narrative Designers are now often there at the beginning of the process to ensure that Story and Gameplay walk hand in hand from premise to production.
-More and more, NDs are able to evolve game premises like 'kill a horde of monsters, collect a ton of loot and save the princess' into 'survive, grow as an individual and experience a meaningful relationship'.
+Narrative Designers are often there at the beginning of the process to ensure that Story and Gameplay walk hand in hand from premise to production.
+More and more, NDs are able to evolve game premises like 'kill a horde of monsters, collect a ton of loot and save the princess' into 'survive, grow as a character and experience a meaningful relationship'.

 The character arcs of Booker and Elizabeth in Bioshock Infinite exemplify this, as does the relationship that forms between them.